emilykamiti/tasktk/README.md

 - ✅ Assign and track tasks with ease
 - ✅ Plan projects visually and intuitively
 - ✅ Communicate seamlessly through built-in messaging
-- ✅ Monitor progress with powerful, clear analytics
+- ✅ Monitor progress with clear analytics
 - ✅ All from a single, well-laid-out dashboard

 ---